noahw2021/Pccel/README.md

 # Pccel
 PLASM2 Compiled C Emulation Layer for Win32/MSVC CRT

+Archived 12/24/23, not good enough code for my likikng.

 ## What is this
 This is a C library that exports function as instrinsics to be used for the PLASM2 operating system, moth.
 I plan on developing this in Visual Studio, and this library acts as a translation library that can have Win32 code simulating a PLASM2 cpu instance.
 This does not execute any PLASM2 code, but just implements the entire standard.
 This is a fast developed project, and just designed to "work", and the quality of code is subpar to my standards.
 I will fix this later, however I'd like to start working on current projects.